TongGeorgeWang/polyADPribose-Structural-Analysis/README.md

 **Hardware Requirements** <br />
-This analysis should only require a standard computer that is able to run the commonly available software below, with enough memory to complete low to moderate intensity computing tasks.
+This analysis should only require a standard computer that is able to run the commonly available software below, with enough memory to complete low to moderate intensity computing tasks. <br />
+Please consult VMD for specific requirements about running MD simulations, as those can deviate from this claim. https://www.ks.uiuc.edu/Research/vmd/current/ug/node12.html

 **Software Requrements** <br />
 VMD 1.9.4a43: To visualize and construct MD simulation systems. <br />